TaykhoomDalal/pype/README.md

 ### MR

-By running the script below, we can run an MR analysis using a separate set of variants (not from the example data above as you need at least 2-3 variants to run MR).
+By running the script below, we can run an MR analysis using a separate set of variants (not from the example data above as you need at least 3 variants to run MR (for most MR tests)).
 This script uses the run_mr.py file to do so.

 [run_mr.sh](test_data/test_scripts/run_mr.sh)